 - You probably already have Money installed, but if you have issues or need to perform a fresh installation, you can download a free version.
 Microsoft released a Sunset Edition of Money Plus Deluxe that can be installed on new machines without the need to perform online activation.

-2. Setup (See below for additional information on each step.)
+Setup/Configuration Summary (See below for details of each step.)

 - If this is a new installation, create a fresh sites.dat file (for your settings) by running Setup.